-The Russia-Ukraine war has radically changed the rail freight connection between China and Europe via the trans-Siberian route.
+The Russia-Ukraine war has radically changed the rail freight connection between China and Europe via the Northern Corridor.
 This article examines the development in the first seven months of 2022, concentrating on the period following the outbreak of the conflict.

 According to statistics from China Railway, from January to July 2022, China Railway Express, the official name of the rail freight network between China and Europe, recorded a shipping volume of 869,000 TEUs, which represents a 4% year-on-year increase .
 This rise can be attributed to the burgeoning rail freight demand between China and Russia, driven by a 30% spike in trade between these two countries in the first seven months and by the suspension of services by major maritime carriers in Russia.

 Over the same period, the shipping volume between China and the EU via the Eurasia route (China, Kazakhstan, Russia, Belarus, EU/Poland), which accounts for the majority of volumes, has logically decreased, by 24% westbound and 35% eastbound (Figures 1 and 2), despite the fact that rail freight is not affected by the sanctions decided by the EU.
 More specifically, flows to and from Germany, which accounted for 45% of volumes in 2021, fell by 21% in the east-west direction and 38% in the west-east direction.

 In contrast, despite the overall decrease, westbound shipping to Poland has been picking up since May (Figure 1).
 In July in particular, for the first time since the war, volumes to Poland grew by 6.6% year-on-year, while volumes to Germany fell by 66%.
 This difference is related to the fact that Poland serves as a transshipment hub for distribution to other European destinations, rather than as a final destination, but the trend is nevertheless interesting to observe.

 Figure 2 - Data Source: Index 1520

 A double explanation for the recovery in volumes